 The International Student Programs Mentor Program selects returning U.S. and international students to serve as mentors to incoming international students.
 International students will meet their mentors during orientation and will consult with them regularly throughout the semester.
 Mentors will provide a student’s perspective on both academic and personal life at Macalester.
 Their job is to help international students feel comfortable at Macalester and answer their questions about policies and procedures related to life in the residence halls, campus facilities, registration and academic procedures, as well as questions about U.S. culture and off-campus opportunities in the Twin Cities Metro community.

-Rachel Swanson, (Class of 2015) Hello and welcome!!
-I am Rachel Swanson.
-I am a junior, from Lexington, Kentucky.
-I am double-majoring in Hispanic Studies and Anthropology with an American Studies minor.
-At Macalester, I am involved with the Civic Engagement Center (come visit!), Macalester Democrats, and Adelante! (the Latino student and allies organization).
-I also enjoy volunteering off campus in a first grade classroom.
-I love traveling, hiking, exploring, and Macalester!!
+Rachel Swanson, (Class of 2015) is a senior from Lexington, Kentucky, majoring in Hispanic Studies and Anthropology with an American Studies minor.
+At Macalester, she enjoys volunteering off campus in a first grade classroom.
+She loves traveling, hiking, exploring, and Macalester College!!

-Alexa Peters Posner, (Class of 2016) is a sophomore from Telluride, Colorado.
-She loves spending time in the sun, hiking, skiing, learning new languages and cultures, and meeting new people!
-Alexa plans on majoring in International Studies with minors in Hispanic Studies and American Studies.
+Alexa Peters Posner, (Class of 2016) is a junior from Telluride, Colorado.
+She loves spending time in the sun, hiking, skiing, learning new languages and about cultures, and meeting new people!
+Alexa is majoring in International Studies and American Studies with a minor in Hispanic Studies.
 At Mac she also works in the ISP office, volunteers, does yoga, and tries to go on as many random adventures as possible.

 Joseph Vandy Sengeh, (Class of 2016) is from Sierra Leone.
 He is a member of the lives of Commitment group, the AfriKa student organization, Habitat for Humanity, Macalester Global Ambassadors, Macalester’s track and field team.
 He also applied for and won the Davies Project for Peace.
 He is highly considering Chemistry and Mathematics as a major.